Hearing-impaired Children: IDEA and Section 504

 The specific need of a child may also require consideration of additional factors.
 For example; the nature and severity of a child's needs might require consideration of curriculum content and methods of delivery that take into consideration ways the child's needs can be met.
 Inclusion of evaluators who are knowledgeable about the specific factors involved as a part of a child's multidisciplinary team to evaluate the child helps to ensure a child who is deaf or hearing-impaired has their need correctly identified.

-Under the, 'least restrictive environment (LRE),' provision of IDEA - public agencies must establish procedures to ensure that, 'to the maximum extent appropriate, children with disabilities, including children in public or private institutions or other care facilities, are educated with children who are not disabled, and that special classes, separate schooling, or other removal of children with disabilities from regular educational environment occurs only when the nature or severity of the disability is such that education in regular classes with the use of supplementary aids and services cannot be achieved satisfactorily.'
+Under the least restrictive environment (LRE) provision of IDEA - public agencies must establish procedures to ensure that, 'to the maximum extent appropriate, children with disabilities, including children in public or private institutions or other care facilities, are educated with children who are not disabled, and that special classes, separate schooling, or other removal of children with disabilities from regular educational environment occurs only when the nature or severity of the disability is such that education in regular classes with the use of supplementary aids and services cannot be achieved satisfactorily.'
 It is important to note that Section 504 contains a similar provision.

 Concern exists that the least restrictive environment provisions of IDEA and Section 504 are at times being interpreted incorrectly, finding children who are deaf or hearing-impaired being placed in programs that do not meet their needs.
 Meeting the communication and other needs of children who are deaf or hearing-impaired is a fundamental part of providing them with a free and appropriate public education (FAPE).
 Any setting, to include a regular classroom, that prevents a child who is deaf or hearing-impaired from receiving an appropriate education and fails to meet their communication needs is one that is not the LRE for that child.

 Placement decisions have to be based on the child's IEP; therefore, consideration of the least restrictive environment (LRE), as a part of the child's placement always has to be in context with the LRE and which appropriate services to provide.
 A setting that does not meet the communication and other related needs of a child who is deaf or hearing-impaired and does not allow for the provision of FAPE is one that cannot be considered the LRE for the child.
-Provision of FAPE is essential - an individual placement determination in relation to the child's LRE must be considered within the context of FAPE.
+Provision of FAPE is essential - an individual placement determination relating to the child's LRE must be considered within the context of FAPE.

 A decision as to what placement will provide FAPE for a particular child who is deaf or hearing-impaired, including a determination regarding their LRE and appropriate services for the child, can only be made after a full and complete IEP has been developed that addresses the full range of the child's needs.
 Consideration of these factors will help placement teams to identify the needs of children who are deaf or hearing-impaired and enable them to place children in the least restrictive environment that is most appropriate to meet the child's needs.

-States and school districts also need to be aware of any potential harmful effects of placement on children who are deaf or hearing-impaired, or the quality of services the child needs, and take into consideration these effects when determining the child's LRE.
+States and school districts also need to be aware of any potential harmful effects of placement on children who are deaf or hearing-impaired, or the quality of services the child requires, and take into consideration these effects when determining the child's LRE.

 Regular educational settings are appropriate, adaptable, and able to meet the needs of some children who are deaf or hearing-impaired.
 Other children who are deaf or hearing-impaired may find their least restrictive environment (LRE) in another center or school where their individual needs can be met.
 A wide range of alternative placements as described in IDEA regulations have to be available to the extent necessary to implement every child's IEP.